UPS helps HBCU alumni fashion brands head to New York Fashion Week with $150K in grants

 Ready, set, strut: In our third season at New York Fashion Week, we’re continuing to showcase and drive diversity in the fashion industry.
 This year, we’ve provided $150,000 in small business funding for three fashion brands from Historically Black Colleges and Universities (HBCUs) to unveil new collections on the runway.

-“UPS is committed to fueling diverse-owned small businesses with the funding and resources they need to be successful,” said Kevin Warren, EVP and Chief Marketing & Customer Experience Officer at UPS.
+“UPS is committed to fueling diverse-owned small businesses with the funding and resources they need to be successful,” said Kevin Warren, former EVP and Chief Marketing & Customer Experience Officer at UPS.
 “This program is designed to strengthen the pipeline of Black creatives coming out of HBCUs and give them a platform to grow their businesses.”

 We’re ready for the big show!
 Are you? 👀 Get a sneak peek now.